djlucas/initd/profile.md

 - `unshare()` for namespaces
 - `setuid()`/`setgid()`

-**IPC with slave:**
+**IPC with worker:**
-- Pipe/socket for requests
+- Socketpair for requests/responses
-- Binary protocol for efficiency
+- Binary protocol with proper serialization (no raw pointers)

 **Request types:**
 ```c